WKR92/Shouzen/README.md

 user experience with easy and well understandable steps one have to make to order the product.
 Enjoy sightseeing.

-copy and npm start to run
+Copy and npm start to run or go https://wkr92.github.io/Shouzen/#/ to see live version.